Nefaro/gnoll/README.md

 **Mods** are the components loaded by ModLoader and add additional functionality or, on some cases, fix or work around bugs.

-**Installer** is the packaging that is released and is responsible for applying the patches, installing the modloader and the mods..
+**Installer** is the packaging that is released and is responsible for applying the patches, installing the modloader and the mods.

 ## Prerequisites for Manual Install: